inovex/illuminatio/README.md

 # Illuminatio - The kubernetes network policy validator

 Illuminatio is an tool for automatically testing kubernetes network policies.
-Simply execute `illuminatio run clean` and Illuminatio will scan your kubernetes cluster for network policies, build test cases accordingly and execute them to determine if the policies are in effect.
+Simply execute `illuminatio clean run` and Illuminatio will scan your kubernetes cluster for network policies, build test cases accordingly and execute them to determine if the policies are in effect.